ivuorinen/starred/README.md

 - [mitchross/k3s-argocd-starter](https://github.com/mitchross/k3s-argocd-starter) - starter kit for k3s, argocd
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
+- [notthebee/AutoASPM](https://github.com/notthebee/AutoASPM) - A script that automatically activates ASPM for all supported devices on Linux.
+Moved to https://git.notthebe.ee/notthebee/AutoASPM
 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [oppoverbakke/awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [oreillymedia/open_government](https://github.com/oreillymedia/open_government) - Open Government, released as part of #PDFtribute